Five Best Boom Poles For Your Budget 2023

 80898301 s

-Boom poles can be used in just about any situation where you are recording audio and a camera based microphone won’t cut it.
-As the distance between the subject and camera increases, more noise and less of the intended sound is picked up by the microphone.
+Boom poles can be used when recording audio, and a camera-based microphone won’t cut it.
+As the distance between the subject and the camera increases, the microphone picks up more noise and less of the intended sound.

-Whether you are indoors or outdoors, in the newsroom or theatre, making music videos or filming a documentary, a handheld boom can help you to maximize the audio quality in a versatile and adaptable way.
+Whether indoors or outdoors, in the newsroom or theatre, making music videos, or filming a documentary, a handheld boom can help you maximize the audio quality in a versatile and adaptable way.

 Stationary boom arms are on the market for static settings in the studio (see 5 Best Boom Arms).